All That Glitters: The Gold Jewelry of the Etruscans

 After betraying her father and her kingdom, Medea decided to leave her home behind and sailed away with Jason.
 Enraged, her father and his men chased them across the ocean, managing to stay right on their tail.
 To slow them down, Medea cut her younger brother to pieces and spread them out into the waves.
 She knew that her father, overcome with grief, would be forced to stop and fish them out.

 After a decade of marriage and several other life-saving miracles from Medea, Jason left her for another princess.
 Overcome with grief and a desire for vengeance, Medea gave the bride a poisoned dress.
 When Jason’s wife-to-be put it on, she died.
-Medea then buried her and Jason’s children alive, destroying everything he loved and his best chance of continuing his family line.
+Medea then buried her with Jason’s children, who were then alive, destroying everything he loved and his best chance of continuing his family line.
 Then she flew away on a dragon.

 So, she was a little extreme… It doesn’t mean she wasn’t also badass.